-North Korea's Kim: Trump 'will pay dearly' for comments at UN
+North Korea could test hydrogen bomb over Pacific, says country's foreign minister

 - Statement was written by Kim Jong Un, according to North Korean state media

-- US President Trump threatened to destroy North Korea
+- US President Trump responded by calling Kim a "madman"

-(CNN)North Korean leader Kim Jong Un says US President Donald Trump's remarks to the United Nations threatening the hermit country reflect "mentally deranged behavior," according to a statement released by North Korea's state-run news agency, KCNA.

-In the statement, which was written in the first person, Kim says North Korea will make the US leader "pay dearly for his speech calling for totally destroying the DPRK."
+(CNN)North Korea could test a powerful nuclear weapon over the Pacific Ocean in response to US President Donald Trump's threats of military action, the country's foreign minister has warned.

+Ri Yong Ho spoke to reporters in New York shortly after North Korean leader Kim Jong Un made an unprecedented televised statement, accusing Trump of being "mentally deranged."

 "I am now thinking hard about what response he could have expected when he allowed such eccentric words to trip off his tongue," Kim said.
 "I will surely and definitely tame the mentally deranged US dotard with fire."

+The phrase "highest level of hard-line countermeasure in history" could be considered an escalation in the choice of language used, said Vipin Narang, a professor of political science at MIT and expert on deterrence and nuclear policy.

+"This is clearly trying to coerce the US into playing ball," Narang told CNN.

-In his first address to the United Nations as President, Trump said that the US would "totally destroy" North Korea if the US was forced to defend its allies, a warning seen as unprecedented for a US president delivering an address to the world's leaders and top diplomats.
+In his first address to the United Nations as US President, Trump said that the US was ready to "totally destroy" North Korea if it was forced to defend its allies, a warning seen as unprecedented for a US president delivering an address to the world's leaders and top diplomats.

 Asked to respond to Kim's statement, White House press secretary Sarah Sanders told CNN on Thursday night, "Not at this time."